 Letters of Reference (LORs) provide the Admissions Committee with additional insight into your accomplishments, potential, personal and professional strengths, and growth areas.
 In case you think you have little control over this area of the application, let us assure you otherwise!
 Here we’ll share advice on selecting and preparing your references.

-"If you’re not providing at least one LOR from your current direct supervisor, we ask that you include an explanation in the Other Employment Information section of your application to clarify your choice.
+If you’re not providing a LOR from your current direct supervisor, we ask that you include an explanation in the Other Employment Information section of your application.

 And of course, thank your reference—profusely!
 Writing these letters takes a lot of time and effort, and your references deserve thanks for investing theirs in your path to wise, decisive leadership.